-Pure comparative negligence means that in a lawsuit–the damages awarded to a plaintiff will be reduced by the amount of responsibility they bear for the accident.
+Modified comparative negligence means that in a lawsuit–the damages awarded to a plaintiff will be reduced by the amount of responsibility they bear for the accident, up to 50%.
 For example, a bicyclist runs a red light and is struck by a car whose driver is sending a text.
-The court may determine that the bicyclist was 60% at fault.
-In that case, they could still recover 40% of the damages they suffered from the accident–despite being primarily at fault.
+The court may determine that the bicyclist was 40% at fault.
+In that case, they could still recover 60% of the damages they suffered from the accident–despite being primarily at fault.
 However, if the plaintiff is found to be 51% or more at fault, they are barred from recovery entirely.

 Damages can be a complicated issue that goes to the heart of a case.
 Because the higher the number and the more nuanced or speculative the damages, the more convincing the evidence and arguments that must be made to convince the insurance company to settle or a judge to award the total amount requested by the plaintiff.

 It’s best to speak with a West Palm Beach catastrophic injury attorney.
 Insurance companies have extensive industry knowledge and are experienced in minimizing and denying claims.
 They place the most resources into cases with the highest potential settlements or judgements.
 In addition, adjusters often offer a quick payout that will seem reasonable when the bills are piling up but will not cover future expenses.